brianium/patroclus/readme.md

 I couldn't really find a gui notification library for Java/Clojure that seemed like what I was after.
 Most of the Java based packet sniffing libraries looked cumbersome to work with, and the nodejs lib [cap](https://www.npmjs.com/package/cap) was easy to use and bundle with the finished product (including native deps).

 I built this for me, and I may use it for a while.
 If someone else finds it fun and useful then I will raise my glass to that!

+This silly little app was made on top a bunch of very useful libraries made by people who are much smarter than me.
+Paul Butcher's [electron-app](https://github.com/paulbutcher/electron-app)clj template allowed me to just focus on writing Clojure.
+It is an excellent starting point for ClojureScript based electron apps.